 A pioneering epidemiologist who transformed our understanding of how everyday choices, from diet to smoking, shape our long-term health.

-Dimitrios Trichopoulos turned the science of disease prevention into a powerful, personal narrative.
-Born in Athens, his medical career was rooted in the Greek experience before he brought his insights to Harvard.
-There, he became a towering figure in epidemiology, a detective sifting through population data for clues to cancer's causes.
-His work was foundational in cementing the link between secondhand smoke and lung cancer, providing the hard evidence needed for public health battles.
-Simultaneously, he championed the Mediterranean diet not as a fad, but as a rigorously studied lifestyle shown to ward off heart disease and cancer.
-Trichopoulos possessed a rare ability to translate complex statistical findings into clear, life-saving advice, arguing that most chronic diseases are not inevitable but are profoundly influenced by the environment we create through our habits.
+Dimitrios Trichopoulos provided the hard evidence linking secondhand smoke to lung cancer.
+Born in Athens, his medical career was rooted in Greek experience before he brought his insights to Harvard.
+He championed the Mediterranean diet as a rigorously studied lifestyle shown to ward off heart disease and cancer.
+He translated complex statistical findings into clear, life-saving advice, arguing that most chronic diseases are profoundly influenced by environment and habits.
+He died in 2014.

 1928–1945